Łęczyca County

 Łęczyca County (powiat łęczycki) is a unit of territorial administration and local government (powiat) in Łódź Voivodeship, central Poland.
-It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
+It came into being on January 1, 1999, as a result of the Polish local government reforms in 1998.
 Its administrative seat and only town is Łęczyca, which lies 35 km north-west of the regional capital Łódź.

 The county covers an area of 774 km2.
-As of 2006 its total population is 53,435, out of which the population of Łęczyca is 15,423 and the rural population is 38,012.
+As of 2006, its total population was 53,435, out of which the population of Łęczyca was 15,423 and the rural population was 38,012.

 Neighbouring counties

 Łęczyca County is bordered by Kutno County to the north, Łowicz County to the east, Zgierz County to the south-east, Poddębice County to the south-west and Koło County to the west.

 Administrative division

 The county is subdivided into eight gminas (one urban and seven rural).
 These are listed in the following table, in descending order of population.